tengcharmaine/tp/docs/UserGuide.md

 ## Quick start

+In this section, you will learn how to set up ClinicMate on your computer.

 ### Prerequisites

 1. Open Command Prompt (for Windows) or Terminal (for MacOS and Linux) on your desktop.